 USBC is the national governing body of bowling as recognized by the United States Olympic Committee (USOC).
 We’re a membership organization that provides standardized rules, regulations and benefits to make bowling fair and fun for everyone.USBC stands for values that include commitment, innovation, integrity, inclusiveness and fun.

 USBC Promise: Our promise is to celebrate the past, be mindful of the present and ensure bowling’s future through thoughtful research, planning and delivery.
-We will protect and nurture the sport with a mutual admiration and respect for all who enjoy bowling.

 Programs and initiatives